These Colorful Rainbow Bath Bombs are so easy to make yourself.

 How to Make Colorful Easter Egg Bath Bombs

-NOTE: If you’re not pouring slowly enough, the mixture will start to fizz and you don’t want that to happen, because then you will need to start over again with all new ingredients.
+NOTE: If you’re not pouring slowly enough, the mixture will start to fizz and you don’t want that to happen.
+If that does happen, you’ll need to start over again with all new ingredients.

 In one half of the egg, use one color to fill halfway, then add another color, stuffing it firmly to fill that half of egg.